lab-anaws/lab-anaws.github.com/material.md

 * Code will be provided using GIT, a version control system commonly used in large projects to manage the software development workflow.
 To learn its basics please refer [here](http://rogerdudler.github.io/git-guide/)

 ## Contiki
+* A book on Contiki programming is available: "IoT in 5 days: an easy guide to Wireless Sensor Networks (WSN), IPv6 and the Internet of Things (IoT)" by Antonio Linan Colina and Alvaro Vives and Antoine Bagula and Marco Zennaro and Ermanno Pietrose.
+You can download the last version of the book [here](http://www.iet.unipi.it/c.vallati/files/IoTinfivedays-v1.0.pdf), or you can visit the home page of the book [here](https://github.com/marcozennaro/IPv6-WSN-book).
 * Complete contiki documentation can be found [here](https://github.com/contiki-os/contiki/wiki).
 * Contiki code documentation [v2.6](http://contiki.sourceforge.net/docs/2.6/)
 * Sics class notes for Contiki basic programming [here](https://www.sics.se/~thiemo/seniot09cccc-notes.pdf)